Bucky24/react-canvas/README.md

 ## renderToCanvas (Experimental)

 React Canvas exports a method, `renderToCanvas`, that does basically the same thing as `renderToImage` (and takes the same parameters), but instead of a base-64 data string, returns a canvas dom element that has had the given elements rendered to it.
+This is useful if you have images that are loaded from outside of your domain, as the browser will not allow these to be rendered to an image, but it will allow them to be rendered to a canvas.

 This canvas can be passed into the `src` attribute of an Image element to render it.